Last updated

 • It's scalable — Users will become salespeople.
 The more users there will be, the more it will sell.

 In today's quest for profitability, find out your popcorn machine.
 Design your product with a simple productivity block that will fuel your top-of-the-funnel.
+For product managers and growth teams looking to implement this strategy, solutions like folk CRM demonstrate how starting with individual use cases can seamlessly expand to serve teams of 20-50 people with comprehensive relationship management capabilities.
 When you land, then expand!

 Markets today tend to favor startups that put profitability first